-Saaho Movie Review: This Prabhas Starrer Will Make Ask, 'Baby Won't You Tell Me, Why This Mess?'
+Saaho Movie Review: This Prabhas Starrer Makes Us Ask, 'Baby Won't You Tell Me, Why This Mess?'

 In the midst of a shoot-out, Shraddha Kapoor asks Prabhas, "Kaun hain yeh log?"
 To which he replies, "Fans".
 When she probes him further as to why they are so violent, the man calmly quips, "Die-hard fans'!
 Well, you actually need to be one to ignore the lazy writing and editing of his latest release, 'Saaho'.

-The film begins with an introduction to a fictional place called Waji City where the future of a crime sindicate is at stake after the death of their boss.
-No one can be trusted as there is deceit and treachery in the air to unsurp the throne.
+The film begins with an introduction to a fictional place called Waji City where the future of a crime syndicate is at stake after the death of their boss.
+No one can be trusted as there are deceit and treachery in the air to usurp the throne.

 Meanwhile, some high-stake robberies take place in Mumbai.
 The police department assigns an undercover cop Ashok Chakravarthy (Prabhas) to solve the case.
-However as secrets tumble one after the other and a connection is established between the robberies and the Waji City, we realize that there's more to this than meets the eye.
+However, as secrets tumble one after the other and a connection is established between the robberies and Waji City, we realise that there's more to this than meets the eye.

-The makers had dropped the first glimpse of this film when Prabhas' 'Baahubali: The Conclusion' hit the theatrical screens in 2017.
+The makers had dropped the first glimpse of this film when Prabhas's 'Baahubali: The Conclusion' hit the theatrical screens in 2017.
 Since then, there was a lot of anticipation built around this film.
 And why not?
-It promised to showcase our 'Baahubali' man in a never-seen before avatar and marked the south debut of Bollywood's leading lady, Shraddha Kapoor.
+It promised to showcase our 'Baahubali' man in a never-seen-before avatar and marked the south debut of Bollywood's leading lady, Shraddha Kapoor.

 Sujeeth's ambitious vision collapses under the weight of its weak screenplay.
 The film begins on a promising note but, soon derails when he tries to induce in too many twists and turns.
 With all the attention towards making the film a grand visual, the writing takes a backseat.
 By the time, the director tries to tie up the loose ends, it's just too late.